 Liquid adhesion and gravity draw the water into your gutter while shedding debris, like leaves, pine cones, needles and twigs that will often clog your gutters, from your roof eliminating structural damage caused by failed gutters.

 Ice damming happens when the heat from the house escapes through the roof and melts the snow on the roof.
 When the water runs down to the overhanging eaves there is no more heat from the house (because of the overhang) and it freezes.
 The ice builds up until eventually it creates a dam that holds the water back.
-In extreme circumstances there is enough water that it works its way under the shingles and leaks through the eaves, or worse, into the house!
+In extreme circumstances there is enough water that it works its way under the shingles and leaks through the leaves, or worse, into the house!
 And yes, new gutters can prevent ice dams.